samsapti/sec1-handin02/src/README.md

 ## With Docker

-Running the `run.sh` script will handle everything:
+Running the `run.sh` script will handle everything.
+Commandline arguments are supported and will be forwarded to the `docker-compose up` command (e.g.
+`--build`).

+To run it, issue the following command:

 ```sh
 bash run.sh